 The link is specially crafted to install malware on the user’s machine.
 Once a connection is established on that computer, the attackers can easily steal credentials and look for vulnerabilities in other computers on the same network.

-With virtualization technology supported in Windows Defender Application Guard, such potential threats are not only identified and segregated from the network and the system but also removed completely when the container is closed.
+With virtualization technology supported in Microsoft Defender Application Guard, such potential threats are not only identified and segregated from the network and the system but also removed completely when the container is closed.

 Secondly, when an employee browses to a site that is not trusted by the network administrator, Application Guard jumps into action and silently removes the potential threat.
 As shown in the image below outlined in red, Application Guard creates a new instance of Windows at the hardware layer, with a completely different copy of the kernel.
 The underlying hardware (Windows Defender Application Guard) enforces that this separate copy of Windows has no access to the user’s normal operating environment which includes access to memory, local storage, other installed applications and corporate network endpoints.